phoenixframework/phoenix/C_routing.md

 "/users/17?admin=true&active=false"
 ```

-What if you need a full url instead of a path?
+What if we need a full url instead of a path?
 Again, Phoenix has an answer - the Router.Helpers.url function.

 ```elixir
 iex(3)> HelloPhoenix.Router.Helpers.user_path(:index, 42) |> HelloPhoenix.Router.Helpers.url